 - Pack LIGHT and hide easily accessible bags of clothing, documents, and also water and snacks.

 Pack clothing (along with snacks and water if possible) — keep the bag(s) hidden but easily accessible if you must leave quickly.
 A few days’ worth of clothing should be enough as you seek out resources.
 Pack as light as possible, especially if you have small children because you’ll need to be able to run easily and get your children out to safety.
 If possible, its best to leave when the abuser has left the home first, for example, at work because they’re unlikely to leave early and catch you.

 - Have birth certificates and ID’s in a safe place.
-Also, create copies (or email yourself copies) of other important documents, and make DUPLICATES of house keys and car keys, and phone numbers on hand.
+Also, create copies (or email yourself copies) of other important documents, make DUPLICATES of house keys and car keys, and have written phone numbers on hand.